Documents / Sentinel Security / Features

 Using Diagnosis Results

-Issues identified in the diagnosis can be addressed comprehensively using the Pro version's API Protection feature.
-With the Free version, the following manual countermeasures are necessary:
+Issues identified in the diagnosis can be addressed comprehensively using the API Protection feature.
+Depending on your environment, the following manual countermeasures are also useful:

 Quick Fixes (Manual)